-- (1) Action by resolution shall be required for: - (a) all matters relating to approval of agreements or contracts of any nature; - (b) adoption of budgets; approval of transportation plans programs or amendments thereto; - (c) adoption of policy directives; - (d) adoption of rules or amendments to the By-Laws ; establishment for changes in internal organizational structure of Governing Boards and Committees; and - (e) any other matters deemed by the Governing Board to be of sufficient importance to warrant adoption by formal resolution. - (2) All official and formal resolutions of the TPO shall be recorded and kept in the TPO Board Clerk's permanent files located within the principal office of the TPO. - (3) Action by motion shall be for approval of purely administrative matters including directives or authorizations to the Chairperson, Committees, the technical staff, the public involvement structure or the TPO Executive Director. - (4) All official and formal motions shall be recorded in the minutes of the meeting at which the action is taken.
+- (1) Action by resolution shall be required for: - (a) all matters relating to approval of agreements or contracts of any nature; - (b) adoption of budgets; approval of transportation plans programs or amendments thereto; - (c) adoption of policy directives; - (d) adoption of rules or amendments to the By-Laws; establishment for changes in internal organizational structure of Governing Boards and Committees; and - (e) any other matters deemed by the Governing Board to be of sufficient importance to warrant adoption by formal resolution. - (2) All official and formal resolutions of the TPO shall be recorded and kept in the TPO Board Clerk's permanent files located within the principal office of the TPO. - (3) Action by motion shall be for approval of purely administrative matters including directives or authorizations to the Chairperson, Committees, the technical staff, the public involvement structure or the TPO Executive Director. - (4) Any provision or rule contained within these by-laws may be waived by motion or resolution upon an affirmative vote of 2/3 of the Governing Board members present. - (5) All official and formal motions shall be recorded in the summary minutes of the meeting at which the action is taken.